Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Experiments on Synthetic Problems

 We use a fixed evaluation budget of $N=1{,}000$ and draw each sample independently from a uniform distribution over the search space.
 We consider three choices of $\gamma \in \{1.0,\,0.75,\,0.5\}$.
 For each choice of $\gamma$, we sweep $\gamma^\prime$ from $0.01$ up to $\gamma - 0.01$ in increments of $0.01$, and run experiments for all resulting $(\gamma^\prime,\gamma)$ quantile pairs.
 Our \methodname implementation is built on top of the PED-ANOVA implementation in Optuna~\citep{akiba2019optuna}.
 We repeat the HPI computation with 10 different random seeds and report the mean and the standard error across runs.
+To ensure reproducibility, we publicly release our \methodname implementation and all experimental codes\footnote{\CondPedAnovaGitHubLink}.
 Further details are provided in \cref{apx:details-for-comon-experimental-setup}.